Geniejohn/MT2531-Graphics-Programming---Assignment-1-Pacman---Reupload/README.md

 				//DESCRIPTION OF SCALABILITY OF SPRITE AND SPRITEANIMATED.
 				//DESCRIPTION OF RESOURCEMANAGER-SOLUTION.

+The map loader compares the characters in level-file to const-values in constants.h and creates the map accordingly.
+This makes it very flexible and scalable.

 main.cpp is clean.

 We handle input in such a way that the player can press up while moving horizontally, causing Pacman